sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 # Event Producer via rsyslog

 ## Goals
-1. Identify alertable events
+1. Provide a unified way for storing identified alertable events in SONiC switch.
-2. Detect those events
+2. Provide a unified way for event detectors to report the events.
-3. Stream the event as structured data
+3. Enforce a structured format for event data with pre-defined schema.
-4. Have the ability to stream at the max of 10K messages per second
+4. Have the ability to stream at the max of 10K events per second to external clients
-5. Events are unmutable across releases, but can be deprecated
+5. Ensure events are unmutable across SONiC releases, but can be deprecated
 6. Meet the reliability of 99.5% - event generted to end client
-7. Rate of event reporting is in par with rate of syslog reporting.
+7. Rate of event reporting can be in par with rate of syslog reporting.

 ## Problems to solve